dougeby/IntuneDocs/intune/app-sdk-ios.md

 3. If the app initiates a selective wipe (optional), any corporate data is deleted.

-Before the user is signed out, the app should call the following API in `Headers/IntuneMAMEnrollment.h`:
+Before the user is signed out, the app should call the following method on the on the `IntuneMAMEnrollmentManager` instance:

 ```objc
 /*